sheldon-wright/blog/content/blog/intro/index.md

 ---
 # Introduction

-I'm a developer based in [Springfield, MO](https://www.springfieldmo.org/things-to-do/).
+I'm a Developer based in [Springfield, MO](https://www.springfieldmo.org/things-to-do/).
 This blog is a place for me to share ideas, tips, and insights that I hope you will find as useful as I do.
-Thanks for dropping by.
+Thanks for dropping by. 👋🏻